petamva/membrane_protein_classification/README.md

 ## Membrane protein classification using supervised learning

 This is my master thesis for my Msc in Bioinformatics.
-I have classified membrane proteins to eight types using a variety of classifiers including deep learning models such as Convnets, LSTMs and Wavenets
+I have classified membrane proteins to eight types using a variety of classifiers including deep learning models such as Convnets, LSTMs and Wavenets.
+Text and diagrams are created in LaTEX.
+Model deployment in Python language.